 The Tridiminished Icosahedron

 The tridiminished icosahedron is one of the Johnson solids.
-It is bounded by 5 regular triangles and 3 regular pentagons.
+It is bounded by 5 regular triangles and 3 regular pentagons, for a total of 8 faces, 15 edges, and 9 vertices.
 It may be constructed by removing 3 vertices from the regular icosahedron such that 3 pentagonal faces are formed.
 It is the 63rd polyhedron in Norman Johnson's list, and thus bears the label J63.

 There are three different kinds of triangular faces: the top triangle, which is surrounded by three pentagonal faces; the bottom triangle, which is surrounded by three triangular faces; and three lateral triangles surrounding the bottom triangle.

 Due to the non-equivalence of its vertices, the tridiminished icosahedron only has a single axis of symmetry: a 3-fold symmetry around the line passing through the top and bottom triangles.